 Whatever their ultimate fate, I've got a suggestion for you, and I (almost) guarantee you're not going to like it.
-Because you're right - it's fair to keep the games you enjoyed around in case you want to revisit them.
+Because you're right - it's totally fair to keep the games you enjoyed around in case you want to revisit them.
 It's sensible to display them as trophies.
 It's reasonable to trade in your games or sell them on Craigslist for some extra cash.
 But I'm going to tell you why you shouldn't do any of those things.
 I'm going to tell you why you should give them away.

 Four years ago, I was on my way home from picking up Christmas presents.
 Call me a bad boyfriend, but while I had remembered my then-girlfriend's mother and father in my holiday shopping, I'd forgotten about her siblings and step-siblings - something I didn't realize until it was too late to go shopping anywhere other than a gas station, because everything else was closed.

 These kids love video games, but were still relying on an original Xbox that often malfunctioned or died.
 We, however, had a spare Xbox 360.
 I was (and still am) ashamed I hadn't thought of giving up my excess system sooner.
-I grabbed it, as well as my copies of Borderlands, Dead Island, and Left 4 Dead, and wrapped them up all in a box.
+I grabbed it, as well as my copies of Borderlands, Dead Island, and Left 4 Dead, and wrapped them all up in a box.

 Giving is an important part of being a well-adjusted human being.
 It promotes cooperation and social connection - by thinking of others and putting them before yourself, you're participating in civilized society, and contributing to the welfare of something that extends beyond yourself.
-And it's not like you have to have children in your life to give the games to - just the act of giving is enough.